 The JPB also continues to monitor the compliance of its construction contractors with the requirements of its FFGA and the supporting environmental documents.
 Annual surveys are being conducted as required.
-The PCEP reports that tree pruning and removal are approximately 75% complete.
-The number of replacement trees is higher than expected because of minor shifts in the location of the OCS.
+The PCEP reports that tree pruning and removal is nearing completion; the number of replacement trees is higher than expected because of minor shifts in the location of the OCS.